rphillips/escapepod/HACKING.md

 * Nodejs 11+
 * Golang 1.12+
-* Docker and Docker-Compose (Postgresql database)
+* Docker and Docker-Compose (Postgresql or Sqlite3 database)

 Escapepod has the following components a frontend and backend component.
-It also relies on a database, currently Postgresql.
+The internal sqlite3 database can be used or postgresql.

 ## Frontend